Syria's Tomorrow Movement: Military wing

 On 18 April 2016, a unit of Free Syrian Army fighters of al-Shaitat and Shammar, originally from Deir ez-Zor Governorate and the Hasakah Governorate and calling themselves the Elite Forces, declared themselves to be the armed wing of Syria's Tomorrow Movement and stressed Kurdish-Arab unity in Syria.
-The group claimed to have captured 3 villages from the Islamic State of Iraq and the Levant 60 kilometres north of Deir ez-Zor.
+The group claimed to have captured 3 villages from the Islamic State 60 kilometres north of Deir ez-Zor.
 The Syrian Democratic Forces welcomed the presence of the Elite Forces although the group is not officially allied with it.
 Ahmad Jarba reportedly shipped weapons from Iraqi Kurdistan to Syria in order to arm the faction.

-On 10 April 2017, a purported spokesman for the Elite Forces claimed that the group was not part of the SDF, would cooperate with both the SDF and Rojava Peshmerga to capture Deir ez-Zor, and rejected federalism.
+On 10 April 2017, a purported spokesman for the Elite Forces claimed that the group was not part of the SDF, would cooperate with both the SDF and Peshmerga Roj to capture Deir ez-Zor, and rejected federalism.
 On 15 April, this statement was denied by Muhammad Khalid Shakir, the official spokesman of the Elite Forces.
 He denied any disagreements between the Elite Forces and the SDF and said that "We are in the framework of the international coalition.
 The leadership of the coalition manages the operations on the ground.
 Our troops did not withdraw.
 We have completed the third phase of the Wrath of Euphrates Operation, and we will participate in all stages until Raqqa and Deir ez-Zor are freed."
-While the Battle of Raqqa (2017) was still ongoing, the Elite Forces officially left the SDF, though elements of the group continued to cooperate with the SDF.
+While the battle of Raqqa was still ongoing, the Elite Forces officially left the SDF, though elements of the group continued to cooperate with the SDF.

 On 25 August 2017, 800 fighters left the Elite Forces and were fully integrated into the ranks of the SDF and its Deir ez-Zor Military Council.
 The fighters accused the Elite Forces of corruption.
 These forces consisted of 7 units of al-Baggara and al-Shaitat tribal fighters stationed in the eastern Raqqa and southern Hasaka countrysides, including the Gathering of al-Baggara Youth, led by Yasser al-Dahla.
 By early 2019, the Elite Forces were still active, but had very few troops left.